kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 Phase 2:

-* A VolumeGroup can be created from a VolumeGroupSnapshot source in one step.
-This is the same as what is described in the section `Create VolumeGroup from VolumeGroupSnapshot`.
+* A VolumeGroup can be created from a VolumeGroupSnapshot or VolumeGroup source in one step.
+This is the same as what is described in the section `Create VolumeGroup from VolumeGroupSnapshot or another VolumeGroup`.

 ### API Definitions